Donkere-vader/virtual_cpu/README.md

 # CPU

 A very very simple Virtual CPU.
 Not Turing complete.
+Made this just for fun.

 ## Codes